Use fewer shavings at the barn and save some dough.

-Tempt your horse to urinate outside!
-This works really well if you have a run or in-and-out for your horse.
+- Tempt your horse to urinate outside!
+This works well if you have a run or in-and-out for your horse.
 Plant the seeds of peeing outside by stashing some shavings out there.
-You may also want to put some urine soaked shavings.
-They will smell like a nice place to pee, and the sun will dry them out so your dollar gets stretched a little bit further.
+You may also want to put some urine-soaked shavings.
+They will smell like a nice place to pee, and the sun will dry them out, so your dollar gets stretched a little further.

 A few shavings in a turnout or in-and-out can teach your horse to urinate outside, instead of in his stall!

-Try different varieties of shavings!
+- Try different varieties of shavings!
 Maybe mix them up!
-So you like you horse to have super fluffy and huge shavings, but they may not absorb as much as the pellets that get big when wet, or rice hulls, or even super fine shavings.
-Layer the super absorbent stuff on the bottom and the fluffy goodness on top.
+You want your horse to have super fluffy and huge shavings, but they may not absorb as much as the pellets that get big when wet, or rice hulls, or even super fine shavings.
+Layer the super absorbent shavings on the bottom and the fluffy goodness on top.

-Try a new method of keeping a clean stall.
-You can go for the deep litter bedding system, which allows you to only pick out the manure and urine, while adding layer upon layer upon layer by pulling the sides down.
-Some folks swear by careful picking and covering, instead of tossing up daily and then picking out.
+- Try a new method of keeping a clean stall.
+You can go for the deep litter bedding system, which allows you to only pick out the manure and urine while adding layer upon layer by pulling the sides down.
+Some folks swear by carefully picking and covering, instead of tossing up daily and then picking out.
 More on the deep litter bedding system here.

-Some horses do really well on a small amount of shavings!
-Lot of turnout helps.
+Some horses do well on a small number of shavings!
+A lot of turnout helps.

-You can also consider using minimal shavings if you have the set up to make it work.
+- You can also consider using minimal shavings if you have the setup to make it work.
 Stall mattresses are a way to make minimal shavings work, as there are no seams for urine to infiltrate.
-You may also be able to get away with minimal shavings if you horse has lots of turnout.
+You may also get away with minimal shavings if your horse has lots of turnout.
 More on using tiny amounts of shavings here.

 No barn and no nose should be without zeolites!

-More turnout!
-Even a simple sand or dirt lot is a great way for you to let your horse have a change of scene and save money on shavings.
-Just be sure there’s a spot with enough sand or fluff that doesn’t let any urine spray his legs so he’s encouraged to urinate outside.
+- More turnout!
+Even a simple sand or dirt lot is a great way to let your horse have a change of scene and save money on shavings.
+Just be sure there’s a spot with enough sand or fluff that doesn’t let any urine spray his legs, so he’s encouraged to urinate outside.